Be CO savvy this summer

 BBQ carbon monoxide safety tips

-- NEVER use or take a BBQ inside, whether this is your home, a tent, awning or any enclosed area such as a caravan, motorhome or cabin.
+- NEVER use a BBQ inside, whether this is your home, a tent, awning or any enclosed area.

-- NEVER use a BBQ to heat your tent.
+- NEVER use a BBQ inside to keep you warm.

 - ALWAYS use your BBQ in an open area that has plenty of ventilation, far away from tents or other sleeping areas.